-To implement our identification strategy using the SIPP data, we require at least two complete consecutive years of data for each household in the sample.
-The responses of households interviewed in each wave refer to the previous four months.
+households interviewed in each wave refer to the previous four months.
 Because there is no interview in 2004, data is missing for the final four months of 2003.
-In order to be able to use the 2003 data on an annual basis, we compute the 2003 annual income as 12/8 times the sum of income in the first eight months of 2003.27 The coverage of the 1996-1999 panel, on which some of the robustness tests are based, starts midway through 1996 and ends midway through 1999.
-As a result, we use only years 1997 and 1998 that give us complete information on income.
+In order to be able to use the 2003 data on an annual basis, we compute the 2003 annual income as 12/8 times the sum of income in the first eight months of 2003.
+The coverage of the 1996-1999 panel, on which some of the robustness tests are based, starts midway through 1996 and ends midway through 1999.
+As a result, we use only years 1997 and 1998, which give us complete information on income.

-The treated group consists of households that have at least one child who turns 17 in the last k months of year t and the control group consists of households that have at least one child who turns 17 in the first k months of year t + 1.28 We define a "cohort" to be the year in which the eligible dependent turns 17.
-Then given the data availability, our baseline results based on the 2001-2003 panel use cohorts t = 2001 and t = 2002, whereas the robustness tests based on the 1997-1998 panel use the cohort t = 1997.
+The treated group consists of households that have at least one child who turned 17 in the last k months of year t and the control group consists of households that have at least one child who turned 17 in the first k months of year t + 1.
+We define a "cohort" as the year in which the eligible dependent turned 17.
+Then, given the data availability, our baseline results, based on the 2001-2003 panel, use cohorts t = 2001 and t = 2002, while the robustness tests based on the 1997-1998 panel use the cohort t = 1997.

 The choice of the time window is driven by a tradeoff between the sharpness of the regression discontinuity design and the identification power due to available number of observations.
-In order to minimize any omitted variable bias, it is desirable to define the time window to be as narrow as possible.
-However, we have on average only about 35 observations per month in each of the two groups.
-As a result, our baseline results are based on a larger time windows of +/-6 months.
+In order to minimize any omitted variable bias, it is desirable to define the time window so that it is as narrow as possible.
+However, we have, on average, only about 35 observations per month in each of the two groups.
+As a result, our baseline results are based on a larger time window of +/-6 months.
 In order to evaluate the sensitivity of the findings to the choice of the time window, we also conduct analogous estimations in time windows of +/-1 and +/-12 months.

 The 2001-2003 panel originally contains data on 36,700 households.
 We apply five restrictions to this data.
-First, we use data only on married couples that have at least one child who turns 17 between 2001 and 2004 (some of the households are only used in alternative specifications to our baseline results or in subsequent robustness tests).
-Second, we restrict attention only to households with at least two consecutive years of complete data on yearly income29 and information on the
+First, we use data only on married couples that have at least one child who turned 17 between 2001 and 2004 (some of the households are only used in

-$^{^{27}}$ The subsequent results are robust to excluding the 2003 data and using only data from 2001 and 2002, for which we have complete data.
+&lt;sup>27The subsequent results are robust to excluding the 2003 data and using only data from 2001 and 2002, for which we have complete data.
 These results are available from the authors upon request.
 Note that the results are identical for any imputation procedure that assumes that the 2003 income is a multiple, fixed across all households, of the income earned in the first 8 months of 2003.
 This would be the case if, for example, households earn end-of-the-year bonuses proportional to their base pay.

-28There are a few households where more that one child turns 17 in the relevant time window.
+&lt;sup>28There are a few households where more that one child turned 17 in the relevant time window.
 Although this leads to a loss of multiple credits, we still indicate the treatment or control group in the same way as for households who only lose one eligible dependent.